ghedo/pflask/README.md

-Compared to [LXC] [LXC], pflask is easier to use since it doesn't require any pre-configuration (all the options can be passed via the command-line). pflask is mostly intended for testing/building/experimenting, whereas LXC is better suited for production environments.
+Compared to [LXC] [LXC], pflask is easier to use since it doesn't require any pre-configuration (all the options can be passed via the command-line). pflask is mostly intended for testing, building and experimenting, whereas LXC is a more complete solution, better suited for production environments.

-Compared to [systemd-nspawn] [systemd], pflask doesn't require the use of systemd on the host system and provides a better interface for manipulating mount points and network interfaces inside the container.
+Compared to [systemd-nspawn] [systemd], pflask doesn't require the use of systemd on the host system and provides additional options for manipulating mount points and network interfaces inside the container.
+On the other hand, systemd-nspawn is better integrated in the systemd ecosystem.

 [LXC]: http://linuxcontainers.org
 [systemd]: http://www.freedesktop.org/software/systemd/man/systemd-nspawn.html